AmanoTeam/amanobot/doc/index.rst

 will not work in the interactive Python interpreter like regular functions would.
 They will have to be driven by an event loop.

-Async version is under module :mod:`telepot.aio`.
+Async version is under module :mod:`amanobot.aio`.
 I duplicate the message counter example below in async style:

 - Substitute async version of relevant classes and functions